Osaka Castle with Kids

 • Hotel the Lutheran – around 15 minutes on foot from Osaka Castle; simple, clean, and perfect for families seeking an affordable stay near the castle.

-As you finalize your Osaka plans, you might be thinking about where to stay.
-Our Osaka Hotel Guide highlights the best family options across every budget, whether you’re aiming for the energy of Namba, the convenience of Umeda, or a riverside stay with easy transport links.
-Once you’ve picked your hotel, dive into our Best Things to Do in Osaka with Kids guide for castles, aquariums, and epic play spaces, from the dazzling lights of Dotonbori and the towering Osaka Castle to Universal Studios Japan, Osaka Aquarium Kaiyukan, and the hands-on fun at Kids Plaza Osaka; don’t miss our Osaka Indoor Activities Guide and Osaka Indoor Playgrounds Guide for weather-proof fun.
-For a full overview of family-friendly hotels across Japan, don’t miss our Ultimate Guide to Family Hotels in Japan.
+Once you’ve picked your hotel, dive into our Best Things to Do in Osaka with Kids guide for castles, aquariums, and epic play spaces, from the dazzling lights of Dotonbori and the towering Osaka Castle to Universal Studios Japan, Osaka Aquarium Kaiyukan, and the hands-on fun at Kids Plaza Osaka.
+Don’t miss our Osaka Indoor Activities Guide and Osaka Indoor Playgrounds Guide for weather-proof fun.
+If you’re planning your schedule, our Osaka 3-Day Itinerary balances iconic sights with kid-friendly hidden gems.

 Family-Friendly Attractions Near Osaka Castle